 |10:20 am||Duncan Hawthorne, Chief Executive, Horizon Nuclear Power|

 The session will address the risks – and rewards – in the oil and gas sector in this time of tremendous change.
-Panelists will review developments in the UK and Canadian oil and gas markets, with an offshore focus.
-The decisions that are being made to diversify energy supply will be examined, as will the role that oil and gas will play in light of volatility around price, technological advances and political approvals for projects.
-Strengthening regulatory collaboration, expanding investment and technological collaboration and linking supply chain opportunities between the North Sea and the Canadian east coast will be explored.
+Panelists will review developments in the UK and Canadian oil and gas markets, including for conventional and unconventional development.
+The decisions that are being made to diversify energy supply will be examined, as will the role that oil and gas will play in-light of volatility around price, technological advances and government approvals for projects.
+Strengthening regulatory collaboration, expanding investment and technological collaboration and linking supply chain opportunities between the North Sea and the Canadian energy sector will be explored.

 |1:00 pm||Afternoon Session: International Regulatory Roundtable (for regulators and by invitation only)

 Regulation underpins and impacts upon economic growth, investment, safety, environmental protection, innovation, productivity and competitiveness.
 In the energy sector the UK and Canada have world-leading regulatory expertise at national and sub-national levels.
 Different jurisdictions take different functional approaches to regulatory excellence thus offering interesting comparisons of how core principles are accommodated and how best practice operates.
 This (invitation only) Regulatory Roundtable brings together leaders from the Alberta Energy Regulator, the new International Centre for Regulatory Excellence (iCORE), the UK Dept for Business, Energy and Industrial Strategy (BEIS) and a number of UK regulators involved in the energy sector for a discussion of how the UK and Canada form and implement regulation, how difference agencies work together to offer an efficient service and how regulation can harness and promote technological innovation to deliver smarter regulation which is responsive to changing needs.